Open-Attestation/documentation-website/docs/did-section/document-store-or-ocsp.md

 sidebar_label: Deploy document store or OCSP
 custom_edit_url: null
 ---
-For first-time users, it's recommended to skip this article.
+For first-time users, it's recommended to skip this article and [read the next one](/docs/did-section/dns).

 :::info
 * It is **optional** to deploy either document store or OCSP responder.
 Perform this task **only** if you need to revoke documents.